lpereira-ue/snirh.lab/README.md

 This ensures high-quality data submission to SNIRH with minimal manual intervention.

-## License

-This package is licensed under the MIT License.

 ## Citation

-To cite snirh.lab in publications, use:
+To cite snirh.lab in publications, please use:

 ``` r
 citation("snirh.lab")